 2. Consider child development.
 Young kids often struggle to regulate their emotions, control their impulses, and to focus, sit still, and pay attention.
 Keep in mind that the human brain is developing well into the mid-twenties and the part of the brain that focuses on rational thinking is the last to fully develop.

 Remember that the younger the child, the more difficulty they may have with regulating their emotions, and they will often need your gentle support and guidance.

 3. Be positive.
 Show appreciation and gratitude for your child.
-Let them know how you enjoy time together and cherish the small moments.
+Oftentimes, we get busy and distracted, forgetting to savor the small moments.
+Let your children know how you enjoy time together.
 Notice when they are sharing and taking turns.
-Celebrate when they keep trying, even when things get tough.
-Appreciate when they tell you how they feel and what they need.
+Observe when they keep trying, even when things get tough.
+Appreciate when your kids tell you how they feel and what they need.

-Direct their energy into active play, dance, and sports.
-Encourage their zest for life.
-Join in their imagination and creativity.
-Love them just for being themselves.
+When your kids are full of energy, try directing their energy into active play, dance, and sports.
+Celebrate their zest for life and join in their imagination and creativity.

-Thank them for being helpful, kind, and considerate.
-When we model being positive, children will learn to see the good in themselves and others and more easily practice gratitude.
+If we stay attuned to our kids' needs, they feel understood, accepted and loved.
+Let your children know how much you appreciate them.
+Thank them when they are kind, helpful, and considerate.
+When we model being positive, children will learn to see the good in themselves and others and more easily practice kindness and gratitude.